 Eggs

 Eggs are packed with protein, which is essential for maintaining healthy bones.
 They also contain vitamin D, which helps the body absorb calcium more efficiently.
-Indian food for strong bones often includes eggs in various dishes, from curries to breakfast options.
+Foods for Healthy Bones often include eggs in various dishes, from curries to breakfast options.
 Regular consumption of eggs can help improve bone health and prevent bone weakness or fractures.
 They provide a perfect balance of nutrients to support both bone strength and muscle growth, making them a great addition to your strong bones diet plan.

 Cheese